Itheum/architecture-diagrams/live_whitepaper.md

 - Grants to build apps on Itheum's **Data CAT**
 - Ongoing multi-chain liquidity reserves
 - Technical audits and white-hat hacking bounty programs, code reviews, and platform stability incentives
-- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term 🔼ITHEUM stakers
+- Home of the **Community Treasury**: holds the percentage of funds earned from marketplace fees that will be reserved for long term $ITHEUM stakers

-### Foundation & Treasury - 17.85%
-- Home of the **Foundation Treasury**: funds are used to support Itheum's roadmap for the long term and will be eventually be controlled by the **Itheum Foundation DAO**
-- Funds to cover unexpected expenses that might come up relating to platform operations, stability, security, and growth
+- Support "Partners"

-### Partners - 2.5%
+### Partners (2.5% - this is part of the Ecosystem bucket)
 - Key partnerships to enable "data market-making" (i.e. to ensure there is a constant demand for data)
 - Recruitment of a **consumer data protection guild** - These are global SMEs (Subject Matter Experts) in data privacy, data regulation, personal data protection advocacy, academia, and law.
-The **consumer data protection guild** will be available for **Data Coalitions DOAs** to utilize as needed to ensure that data trade happening via Itheum is always in the best interest of all parties rights
+The **consumer data protection guild** will be available for **Data Coalitions DOAs** to utilize as needed to ensure that data trade happening via Itheum is always in the best interest of all parties' rights
 - Funds for key operational & marketing supporters and ambassadors

+### Treasury (17%)
+- Home of the **Foundation Treasury**: funds are used to support Itheum's roadmap for the long term and will be eventually be controlled by the **Itheum Foundation DAO**
+- Funds to cover unexpected expenses that might come up relating to platform operations, stability, security, and growth

 ### Team & Advisors - 17.5%
 - Team (12%): Incentivise the core team and new team members to work and deliver the initial roadmap (until the community-run Itheum Foundation DAO is put into place)